 The sales letter funnel

 This digital marketing funnel utilises a long-form sales letter to sell products and services to a prospect upfront.
-The term sales letter funnel was derived from Russell Brunson who used sales letters in his “DotComSecrets” book.
-Along with selling, it also allows you to upsell or downsell on the spot once the main offer is given to increase the average cart value.
+Russel Brunson derived the term sales letter funnel, as the term sales letters were in his “DotComSecrets” book.
+Giving the main offer allows you to upsell or downsell on the spot to increase the average cart value.

 The membership funnel

-This marketing funnel is best for businesses that offer membership services and sells access through it.
-Membership funnels were created to help sell a membership site, paid newsletters or more.
-There are different ways to sell a membership site such as a sales letter or a webinar.
+This marketing funnel is best for businesses that offer membership services and sell access through it.
+Membership funnels help sell a membership site, paid newsletters or more.
+There are different ways to sell a membership site, such as a sales letter or a webinar.
 The first page will usually include a sign-up page or an offer for a trial.
 On the thank you page, users can create their accounts in the member’s area.

 Video sales letter funnel

-This funnel can be used to sell products or services by using videos that highlight the offer.
-It is a lot like a typical sales letter funnel but with a richer media experience.
-Some sales pages for the products or services may consist of a single or more video.
-Video sales funnels are really effective because it encapsulates everything that the brand wants to convey to leads in an easy and enjoyable format.
+This funnel can sell products or services by using videos that highlight the offer.
+It is a lot like a typical sales letter funnel, but with a richer media experience.
+Some sales pages for the products or services may comprise a single or multiple video.
+Video sales funnels are really effective because it encapsulates everything that the brand wants to convey to leads in an accessible and enjoyable format.

 The squeeze page funnel

 A squeeze page is a funnel designed to “squeeze” a lead’s email address or contact information by offering them something valuable in return.
 It is typically a two-page sales funnel that aims to pique the interest of the leads.
 Pages should be simple and have very few distractions.
-Because of the nature of a squeeze page funnel, the best tactic is to use is creating a curiosity-based headline.
+The best tactic to use is creating a curiosity-based headline.

-The more curious the consumers are, the more likely they will provide their email addresses.
-Squeeze pages are very effective when brands are going after a new audience so that heavy branding is not required.
+The more curious the consumers are, the more likely they will provide their contact information.
+Squeeze pages are very effective when brands are going after a new audience, so heavy branding is not required.